agentm/project-m36/docs/why_sqlegacy.markdown

 ### Sets Can Be Empty

-A relation as defined by the relational algebra is set of attributes (called the "header") and a set of tuples (the "body") with data and matching attributes.
+A relation as defined by the relational algebra is a set of attributes (called the "header") and a set of tuples (the "body") with data and matching attributes.
 Therefore, empty sets for both attributes and/or the tuple set are valid and meaningful.
 Empty tuple sets are obviously useful for representing a starting state (we don't know anything yet), but is there a value to supporting an empty attribute set such as with a table with zero columns?

 It's rare to see an empty attribute (column set) in SQL, but it is possible.